DominicTanzillo/Inspiration-Health-Data/README.md

 ### Project Pipeline
 1. **Preprocessing**: Cleaned NASA-transformed datasets for astronaut biomarkers.
-2. **Exploratory Data Analysis**: Considered Relevant Features to Emphasis and Tunnel in On
+2. **Exploratory Data Analysis**: Considered Relevant Features to Emphasize and Tunnel in On
 2. **Feature Engineering**: Added derived measures (e.g., Anion Gap, flight-day indexing).
 Considered relevant statistics and how to display.
 3. **Tidy Conversion**: Wide to tidy long format with `tidy_from_wide()`.
 4. **Statistical Analysis**: Within-astronaut and group comparisons with SciPy.